alberand/Blog/content/nix-notes.md

 ## I just want to build a derivation

-From time to time I google for an expression to put into `default.nix` to build a derivation a defined in `derivation.nix` with `stdenv.mkDerivation`.
-Here is
+From time to time I google for an expression to put into `default.nix` to build a derivation defined in `derivation.nix`.
+Here is oneliner:
-oneliner:

 ```shell
 nix-build -E 'with import <nixpkgs> { }; callPackage ./derivation.nix { }'
 ```

 You can also put this expression into default.nix and run with just `nix-build`.
-The `-K` will leave nix-build-derivation-ver directory in `/tmp` so you can debug it.
+The `-K` will create nix-build-derivation-ver directory in `/tmp` so you can debug it.

 ## shell.nix example